-Over 127 000 persons will benefit from advice, training or knowledge exchange or participate in European Innovation Partnership Operational Groups supported under the Polish Plan between 2023 and 2027.
+- Over 127 000 persons will benefit from advice, training or knowledge exchange or participate in European Innovation Partnership Operational Groups supported under the Polish Plan between 2023 and 2027. - Over 25 000 persons will receive advice or training or participate in knowledge exchange European Innovation Partnership Operational Groups related to environmental and climate performance with the support of the Polish Plan.